 Dog sounds convey a variety of messages.
 It’s up to you to understand what your dog is trying to tell you.

 When your dog softly whimpers, that means: “I’m hurt!” or “I’m frightened.”
 The average human is most likely to hear this at the vet, when a dog is suffering, or when an obedient dog is in a strange location that appears intimidating.
-This is a mewing dog sound that young dogs make when they feel cold, hungry, or troubled.
+It also is a mewing dog sound that young dogs make when they feel cold, hungry, or troubled.

-Loud, long-drawn-out whining sounds mean: “Please give me something . . .” or “I want something …” A puppy usually uses this sound when he’s waiting for his meal, or for the leash to be put on, or when they are trying to get his master’s attention, etc.
+Loud, long-drawn-out whining sounds mean: “Please give me something,” or “I want something.”
+A puppy usually uses this sound effect when he’s waiting for his meal, or for the leash to be put on, or when he wants his master’s attention.

 Dog sounds: Sighs and baying

 When a dog sighs while lying down and placing his head on his forepaws, there can be two meanings, depending on the context and his facial expressions.
 With his eyelids half-open, this is a sign of enjoyment or content, and it means, “I am happy and ready to relax.”
 But if the dog’s eyes are wide open, this is a sign of dissatisfaction that something the dog expected hasn’t transpired, and the message is: “I quit!”

-When a dog is baying, he’s sharing the sound hounds during a hunt.
-That message simply translates as “Follow me this way!”
+When a dog is baying, he’s sharing the sound hounds make during a hunt.
+That message translates to “Follow me this way!”
 “Let us attack him!” or “All together now!”

 When a dog yip-howls — or more of a yip-yip-yip-howl, with the final howl entirely drawn out — your dog is saying, “I am very lonely,” “I feel deserted!” or “Where is everybody?”

 When a dog howls, he’s saying: “I’m over here!”
 “This is my space!” or “I hear you out there!”
 A confident dog will howl to announce his location.
 Howling also often happens in response to a yip-howl from another canine.
 Notice, the sound is more of an echo rather than the yip-howl itself, which can sound rather mournful.